 This can be easily bounded by

-Such a bound is crucial for the branch and bound method, because it allows us to terminate the branch if the bound is inferior to the current best value.
+Such a bound is crucial for the branch-and-bound method, because it allows us to terminate the branch if the bound is inferior to the current best value.
 However, the bound can be more refined.
 Since each coefficient takes only $1, -1, i$ or $-i$, we can bound as